cjmosure/cj-code-style/README.md

 [ ] Refactor into https://eslint.style/
 [ ] fix: @typescript-eslint/no-extra-semi
-[ ] Create a install utility that can create an eslint config, install the package, add npm scripts
+[ ] Create a install utility that can create an eslint config, install the package, add npm scripts "npx @cjmosure/style init"